Julian-Ragland/ELK-Stack-Cloud-Monitoring-System/README.md

 https://www.dropbox.com/s/noqshvr9gx9nm0w/Docker%20Setup%20Confirmation%20%28Kibana%29.png?dl=0

 ### Target Machines & Beats
-This ELK server is configured to monitor the following machines:

 Elk Server is monitoring web servers  1,2 and 3 at the following IP Addresses 10.0.0.12, 10.0.0.14 and 10.0.0.15